poseidon-framework/poseidon-framework.github.io/janno_details.md

 When creating a new Poseidon package the `.bib` file should be filled together with the `Publication` column.
 One of the most simple ways to obtain the BibTeX entries may be to request them with the doi from the [doi2bib](https://doi2bib.org) wep app.
 It could be necessary to adjust the result manually, though.
 The citation-key, for example, has to be replaced by the one used in the `Publication` column.

-The `Note` column is a free form text field that can contain small amounts of additional information that is not yet expressed in a more systematic form in the the other `.janno` file columns.
+The `Note` column is a free-form text field that can contain small amounts of additional information that is not yet expressed in a more systematic form in the the other `.janno` file columns.

 The `Keywords` column was introduced to allow for tagging individuals with arbitrary keywords.
 This should simplify sorting and filtering in personal Poseidon package repositories.
 Each keyword is a string and multiple keywords can be separated with `;`.